Germany calls China a growing threat as it steps up focus on security | Headlines

 The document highlights the need for Germany to reduce all dependencies on other countries for commodities and incentivise companies to hold strategic reserves.
 These measures are particularly relevant now to Germany, and Europe's reliance on China for critical minerals key to the transition to a carbon neutral economy.

 "China is deliberately exerting its economic power to reach political goals," reads the NSS, which comes just a week before German-China government consultations are due in Berlin.
-However, China remains a partner the world needs to resolve global challenges and crises, it added.

-Germany aims to reach the 2% defence spending target from next year, Finance Minister Christian Lindner said. ($1 = 0.9223 euros)
+'UNTHINKABLE'

+This meant that budget consultations for the years through to 2029 would need to be worked out again and some projects would be postponed.
+Germany had been too complacent in light of new threats, including increasingly assertive authoritarian states such as Russia and China in the decades of peace and prosperity following the end of the Cold War, analysts said.

+"We have lived well on a peace dividend for a long time," said Lindner.
+"We must now move from the time of the peace dividend to the time of freedom and peace investment." ($1 = 0.9223 euros)

-(Additional reporting by Andreas Rinke, Miranda Murray, Rachel More, Madeline Chambers and Christoph Steitz; Editing by Angus MacSwan, Mark Potter, Alexandra Hudson)
+(Additional reporting by Andreas Rinke, Miranda Murray, Rachel More, Madeline Chambers and Christoph Steitz; Editing by Angus MacSwan and Mark Potter)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)